mr-poston-cs/apcsp-b/curriculum/1/index.md

 ### Advice

 - Try out any of the programs from class via the source code above
 - If you see any errors when compiling your code with `make`, focus first on fixing the **very first** error you see, scrolling up as needed.
 If unsure what it means, try asking `help50` for help.
-For instance, if try to compile `hello`, and
+For instance, if trying to compile `hello`, and
 ```
 make hello
 ```